 I have a strong conviction that the concept of generational linearity is a falsehood we too willingly accept.
 My sense is that we live in a matrix of all our collective lives, memories, experiences and desires - we are woven, not extruded.
 A common, simple definition of matrix is "an environment or material in which something develops."
 To me, matrix and mother are synonyms.

 I recorded a scratch vocal of the song, then added a couple guitar tracks plus a simple keyboard strings line in lieu of rhythm instruments and formal timekeeping.
-I did the equivalent with stills images and that's what this is: a rough demo of audio and video (it is NOT a music video).
+I did the equivalent with stills images and that's what this is: a rough demo of audio and video.
 Maybe the result will resonate for other folks.

 Talking With My Mother About Dying